Part I

 Raw survival becomes sovereignty when stewarded with steadiness.

 Your rising life force is raw charge.
 It is amoral: neither virtuous nor vicious.
-We call this the Serpent.
+This is the Serpent.

 This is the Spiral Path: it turns inward rather than running straight, blending direct experience with conceptual inquiry, and always returning awareness to the body.

 Each turn adds capacity.
-Patterns return, and you meet them with a little more steadiness each time.
+The same grief, habit, fear, or threshold returns, and you meet it with a little more steadiness each time.
 Let your readiness cues set the pace.
 We loop back with more capacity instead of sprinting forward.

 You already live through layers of experience: sensation, charge, values, pattern, spaciousness.
-It is enough to know that steadiness can hold all of it without abandoning daily life.
+The map below names them lightly.
+For now, it is enough to know that steadiness can hold all of it without abandoning daily life.

 That is enough to begin.
-We start with the raw voltage moving through those layers—the Serpent—and the work of forging it into the Dragon.
+We start with raw voltage moving through those layers, and the work of letting steadiness gather it into the Dragon.

 The Dragon stirs, fire flickering on the horizon.